dusk-network/dusk-protocol/consensus/basics/README.md

 ### Step Committees
 Voting Committees in the [Validation][val] and [Ratification][rat] steps have a fixed number of credits that is defined by the global [consensus parameter][cenv] $CommitteeCredits$, currently set to $64$.

-When counting votes, each vote is multiplied by the influence of the voter in the committee.
+When counting votes, each vote is multiplied by the power of the voter in the committee.
 For instance, if a member has 3 credits, his vote will be counted 3 times.

 Hence, the $CommitteeCredits$ parameter determines the maximum number of members in a committee, and, indirectly, the degree of distribution of the voting process.